-In order to create or play a MIDI recording, you must have a MIDI keyboard or sound module (real or virtual) connected to the computer through a MIDI interface.
-Audio from your MIDI instrument can be sent to an external mixer or monitored through the Mbox.
+In order to create or play a MIDI recording, you must have a MIDI keyboard or sound module (real or virtual) connected to the computer through the MIDI ports on Mbox 2 or some other MIDI interface.
+Audio from your MIDI instrument can be sent to an external mixer or monitored through the Mbox 2.